ChimeraTK/DeviceAccess/doc/spec_TransferElement.md

 * 9. If one transfer element of a device has seen an exception(*), all other transfer elements of the same device must also be aware of this.
    * \anchor transferElement_B_9_1 9.1 The transfer element which detects the exception reports it to its TransferElement::exceptionBackend by calling DeviceBackend::setException \ref transferElement_comment_B_9_1 "(*)" (cf. \ref transferElement_B_10_1 "10.1")
    * \anchor transferElement_B_9_2 9.2 TransferElements with wait_for_new_data flag
-    * \anchor transferElement_B_9_2_1 9.2.1 Each transfer element deactivates asynchronous reads so no further data is pushed into the queue until open() has been called successfully in the backend (*) and Device::activateAsyncRead() has been called
+    * \anchor transferElement_B_9_2_1 9.2.1 Each transfer element deactivates asynchronous reads so no further data is pushed into the ChimeraTK::TransferElement::_readQueue until open() has been called successfully in the backend (*) and Device::activateAsyncRead() has been called
     * 9.2.2 Exactly one ChimeraTK::runtime_error is pushed into the queue of *each* transfer elements of the backend with wait_for_new_data (*).
 This must happen after 9.2.1. to avoid race conditions.
     * 9.2.3 The first data on the queue after the exception is the initial value send when calling Device::activateAsyncRead() (see 8.5.2).
     * 9.2.4 The backend must make sure 9.2.2 is finished before a call to Device::activateAsyncRead() re-activates the asynchonous transfers again (*).